AshridgeTechnologies/elemento/design/Running hosted apps.md

 - Provide a standalone preview of at least one next version
 - If possible allow multiple newer and older versions to be run side by side
 - Allow versions to be viewed and managed in the studio
-- Find a low-cost high-performance route to server client files
+- Find a low-cost high-performance route to serve client files

 Forces
 ------